 Further Reading

-- If you’re looking for specific packing tips, see our guides to what to pack for a ski trip, what to pack for Iceland, what to pack for London, and what to pack for winter in Finland to get started.
+- For destination-specific packing, see our guides to what to pack for a ski trip, what to pack for Iceland, what to pack for London, and what to pack for winter in Finland.

 - For gift ideas, see our guide to what to buy for photographers, travel themed home decor items, and our ultimate gift guide for travelers.

-- We also have lots of travel posts to help inspire and help you plan your next trip!
-These include our guide to the world’s best road trips, our guide to getting online when travelling, our guide to picking a travel router and more
+- And lots of travel inspiration: the world’s best road trips, getting online when travelling, picking a travel router, and more.

 And that’s it.
-We hope you found a pair of shoes you like, or at least some ideas for what to look for when buying your next pair of travel shoes.
+Hopefully you found a pair of shoes you like, or at least some ideas for what to look for when buying your next pair.

-Do you have a favourite pair of travel shoes you’d like to share, or a question about any of the above?
-As always, just let us know in the comments below!
+Do you have a favourite pair of travel shoes, or a question about any of the above?
+As always, just let us know in the comments below.

 Mitch Clark says